A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 \begin{proof}[Proof of the first part of Theorem C] Let $f:U\to \R^3$ be as in Theorem C. Then we can apply Theorem A to the maps $f$ and $T\circ f$, and there exists a local homeomorphism $\psi$ satisfying

 where $\nu$ is the unit normal vector field of $f$ and $e\in \{+,-\}$.
-If $p\in U$ is a cuspidal edge or a swallowtail, then $\psi$ is a local $C^r$-diffeomorphism.
-Also, if $p$ is a cuspidal cross cap, we can apply Theorem B and can conclude that $\psi$ is also a local $C^r$-diffeomorphism.
+If $p\in U$ is a cuspidal edge or a swallowtail, then, by Theorem A, $\psi$ is a local $C^r$-diffeomorphism, because cuspdial edges and swallowtails are wave fronts.
+On the other hand, if $p$ is a cuspidal cross cap, then, by Theorem B, we can conclude that $\psi$ is also a local $C^r$-diffeomorphism.